aws/aws-encryption-sdk-cli/README.rst

 useful metadata about the encrypt and decrypt operation.
 This metadata includes information about the operation as well as the complete header of the encrypted message.

-The ``aws-encryption-cli`` writes the metadata to a text file that you specify.
+The ``aws-encryption-cli`` writes the metadata to a file that you specify.
 The metadata consists of a single line of formatted JSON for each cryptographic operation.
 When a command performs multiple operations, the ``aws-encryption-cli`` writes a separate line of JSON for each operation.